Pascal-Kueng/dyadMLM/dev/residual-diagnostics.md

 Version 0.2.3 covers Gaussian response checks followed by generalized cross-sectional response and partner checks.
 Version 0.2.4 combines only those validated families with the temporal edge construction accepted in 0.2.2.

-## `brms` path after the first partner-check vertical slice

-Implement this path after the Gaussian `glmmTMB` partner check works end to end and before beginning the temporal check.
-The public check names, fitted-row pairing, and statistic helpers remain shared.
-Replicate generation, centering, predictive-reference metadata, comparison summaries, and plot details may differ where posterior uncertainty requires it.

-### Raw-response checks

-Use every complete dataset returned by `brms::posterior_predict()`.
-Never replace posterior-predictive draws with their means or medians before calculating a statistic.
-Raw response-distribution checks can then use the shared comparison code.
-The frozen partner and temporal checks use the model-centered path below.

-### Model-centered checks

-When centering is needed, pair each posterior-predictive draw with the expected response from the same posterior draw:

-\[
-e_{obs,s} = y - \mu_s, \qquad
-e_{rep,s} = y^{rep}_s - \mu_s.
-\]

-Obtain `y_rep` and `mu` from matching `posterior_predict()` and `posterior_epred()` draw IDs.
-The observed centered statistic is then draw-specific; do not present one fixed observed red line as if it were the `glmmTMB` plug-in target.

-For a scalar statistic, store the paired vectors `observed_statistics` and `replicated_statistics` and calculate

-\[
-D_s = T(y^{rep}_s - \mu_s) - T(y - \mu_s).
-\]

-Summarize and plot the distribution of `D` against zero.
-For curve-valued checks, store and display the corresponding paired difference curves.
-Do not compare the two marginal statistic distributions independently.
-The statistic and curve helpers remain backend-neutral even though the compact comparison object differs from the single-observed-value `glmmTMB` object.

-### Group-effect target

-Expose the predictive target explicitly:

-- `group_effects = "existing"`: retain posterior effects for the fitted group levels and use the matching conditional expected response as `mu`.
-This checks remaining dependence conditional on the learned group effects, not whether those effects reproduce total population dependence;
-- `group_effects = "new"`: relabel all grouping factors while preserving their nesting and crossing, then use `allow_new_levels = TRUE` and `sample_new_levels = "gaussian"` to generate fresh effects.
-Center both the observed and replicated response on the matching posterior draw's random-effects-excluded expectation (`re_formula = NA`), so newly generated group effects remain part of the dependence being checked.

-The new-group target most closely matches unconditional `glmmTMB` simulation.
-Do not subtract a newly sampled group effect from the observed response because that effect does not belong to the observed group.
-Nested, crossed, multi-membership, and special grouping structures require dedicated validation;
-unsupported structures must fail clearly.

-An existing-group raw predictive check can assess total response reproduction, but it may be forgiving because those group effects were learned from the same groups.
-State the chosen target in every result and plot.

-Include fitted autocorrelation in predictions (`incl_autocor = TRUE`).
-Validate covariance-form AR models first.
-Response-dependent regression-form AR/ARMA and any required out-of-sample handling remain **deferred** until end-to-end tests establish that complete recursive replication is correct.

-Label `brms` results **posterior predictive**, not plug-in predictive.
-Posterior-predictive tail areas remain discrepancies, not frequentist p-values.
-Do not refit a Bayesian model separately for every posterior-predictive draw.

-Use `bayesplot` for mature generic posterior-predictive displays when it removes code. `dyadMLM` still owns fitted-row alignment, dyad pairs, temporal edges, dyadic statistics, and their interpretation.

 ## Validation before export